• All Recipes

 • Maple syrup (optional) – Adds sweetness, though if your banana is very ripe, you may not need to add any at all.
 Substitute with agave nectar or date syrup.

-• Pure vanilla extract – You can skip it, but I highly recommened adding it for subtle depth.
+• Pure vanilla extract – You can skip it, but I highly recommend adding it for subtle depth.

 • Cinnamon – For warmth.

-• Sea salt – To bring out all the flavors.
+• Sea salt – A pinch to bring out all the flavors.

 How to make Korean Banana Milk